jruizvar/cnn-model/README.md

   </tr>
 </table>

-The good performance of a convolutional model at minimizing the [RMSE](python/custom_estimator.py#L58) is demonstrated below.
+The good performance of the neural networks at minimizing the [RMSE](python/custom_estimator.py#L58) is demonstrated below.

 <table>